vguenoff/bootstrap4/slides/07_05-Columns.md

 ---
 <!-- .slide: data-state="hasicon" -->

-## <i class="fa fa-check-square-o"></i> Form Styles
+## <i class="fa fa-check-square-o"></i> Form Columns

 <ul>
-	<li class="fragment">needs `container`</li>
-  <li class="fragment">Use `row` `cols`</li>
+  <li class="fragment">Use `row` `col`</li>
-  <li class="fragment">Use `form-row`</li>
+  <li class="fragment">needs `form-row` `col-auto`</li>
 	<li class="fragment">`col-form-label`</li>
 </ul>

 > > Speaker Notes:
-1. Just like with any other column system, you need to have a container class in order to make this work.
-2. You also need to use rows as well as columns together and you can make the layouts responsive.
-Pretty much anything you can do with columns you can do with forms, so make sure you check the videos on working with the grid systen,
-3. There is a class you can add to labels to make them work better with col-form-label
+1. To create multi-column forms, you can use the regular column classes like row and col as well as the grid to define where the breakpoints happen for the grid.
+2. There are some special classes you can use for forms like the form-row class which gives you a better spacing between columns in forms, since the typical spacing between columns is a little large at 32pixels.
+You can also use the col-auto class when you want the fields to automatically adjust to the size of the content instead of having to hard code a specific column grid number.
+3. If you are going to use the code for multiple columns, make sure that you

 ## Demo